-Attending interviews, and preparing for a stable future with a complete job security is one of the most common things which people aspire in their professional life.
-And to start with that process of their new career, the candidate needs to undergo an important interview process which consist of questions and other screening process.
+Attending interviews, and preparing for a stable future with complete job security is one of the most common things which people aspire in their professional life.
+And to start with that process of their new career, the candidate needs to undergo an important interview process which consists of questions and another screening process.

-Moreover, during this interview process the questions that are presented in front of the candidate can help those employers find out and analyze the candidate’s potential and check whether they are compatible with the job position for which they applied.
+Moreover, during this interview process, the questions that present in front of the candidate can help those employers find out and analyze the candidate’s potential and check whether they are compatible with the job position for which they applied.

-There are tons of questions which people face during their interview process.
+There are tons of questions that people face during their interview process.
 But some of the interview questions can be intimidating for the candidate attending that interview and the interviewer should know that these are very personal or private questions and a job interview is not the appropriate place for asking such questions.
-These questions can be considered illegal questions and these should not be asked by the interviewer, in any case.
+These questions can consider illegal questions and these should not ask by the interviewer, in any case.

-Try to recognize whether or not you are obliged to answer such questions.
-If not, then act accordingly, you are entitled the right to not answer such questions when asked.
-The list below shows a range of intimate questions that an employer should not ask to their candidates.
+Try to recognize whether or not you obliged to answer such questions.
+If not, then act accordingly, you entitled the right to not answer such questions when asked.
+The list below shows a range of intimate questions that an employer should not ask their candidates.

 1. How old are you?

-It is a common thing in everybody’s life that they are supposed to attend an interview, then get a job and settle down in their life.
-All these process changes the scenario of one’s life and to start the career, they need to attend an interview which can change their entire life instantly.
+It is a common thing in everybody’s life that they suppose to attend an interview, then get a job and settle down in their life.
+All these processes change the scenario of one’s life and to start the career, they need to attend an interview that can change their entire life instantly.
 But some of the interview makes some candidate nervous and that is possible if an employer asks them about their age which is completely inconvenient to the situation.

 2. Are you married?